-An independent body called the Low Pay Commission decides whether or not to increase the National Minimum Wage at regular intervals.
+An independent body called the Low Pay Commission advises the government whether or not to increase the National Minimum Wage at regular intervals.
 You must follow any increases, for which you will need our National Minimum Wage increase letter template.

 The National Minimum Wage applies to almost all workers in the UK.
 In order to qualify, they must be of at least school leaving age.
 Workers aged 25 or over are entitled to the National Living Wage, which is covered later.

 Workers are entitled to the NMW even if they are not full-time.
 For example, they will still be eligible even if they are part-time, casual workers, agency workers, apprentices, or trainees.
 However, there is a separate apprentice rate for apprentices aged either under 19, or 19 or over but still in the first year of their apprenticeship.

 There are some exceptions to National Minimum Wage eligibility.
 Most importantly, self-employed people are not entitled to it.
 This also extends to company non-executive directors, volunteers, those on further or higher education work placements for up to a year, workers on government employment programmes, and others.

 There is a separate, higher rate for some workers, known as the National Living Wage.
 This came into effect in 2016.